learnwithparam/monkey-kata/api/demos/bedtime_story_generator/README.md

   3. Append the new tokens to the display in real-time, "typing" the story out for the user.

-- **🎓 Key Concepts:** Streaming vs. Batch processing, Asynchronous JavaScript, User Experience (Perceived Performance).
+- **Key Concepts:** Streaming vs. Batch processing, Asynchronous JavaScript, User Experience (Perceived Performance).

-- **🤔 Food for Thought:** Notice how this immediately *feels* faster and more interactive for the user, even if the total generation time is the same.
+- **Food for Thought:** Notice how this immediately *feels* faster and more interactive for the user, even if the total generation time is the same.

 -----